FlorianTaube/screamlab/docs/installing.rst

 .. code-block:: bash

-    python3 -m venv CorziliusNMR
+    python3 -m venv screamlab

-This will create a Python virtual environment named ``CorziliusNMR`` in the current directory.
+This will create a Python virtual environment named ``screamlab`` in the current directory.
 Of course, you can give your virtual environment any name you like.
 However, be careful with spaces and special characters, depending on your system.

 Activate the newly created virtual environment